 Tracking that still works after the next platform update.

 GA4, server-side tagging, conversion tracking, attribution.
-The plumbing that every other performance decision depends on.
+The plumbing under every report and every ad-spend decision.
 If the numbers lie, nothing downstream is trustworthy.
-We set up tracking to survive the iOS update no one warned you about, so the reports you make decisions from are reports you can actually believe.
+I set up tracking that keeps working after the next browser update, so the reports you make decisions from are reports you can actually believe.

 - GA4